garrandall/popular-music-data/tracks/it-s-too-late-carole-king.md

 Ohhhh, nooo no

 {Instrumental}
-(Do do do do do do do do doooo do dooooo dahhhhh)
+(Do do do do do do do do doo do doo dahhhhh)

 There'll be good times again for me and you